naderdl/MacTerminalPolisher/README.md

 # Mac Terminal Polisher
+by this .bash_profile your terminal will be like this:

 ## install
- just copy the .bash_profile to your home dir.
+ 1. copy the [.bash_profile](https://github.com/naderdl/MacTerminalPolisher/blob/master/.bash_profile) to your home directory.
+ 2. use `brew install bash-completion` to activate bash autoComplete.